 Members of the U.S. Coast Guard and Alaska’s commercial fishing fleet share in these concerns on a much greater scale.
-In response, the Alaska Maritime Safety Institute developed the Seven Steps to Survival for those whose livelihood is the marine environment.
+In response, the Alaska Marine Safety Education Association developed the Seven Steps to Survival for those whose livelihood is the marine environment.
 Taking those seven steps – a sequential checklist of what do in a survival situation – and modifying them for use in the paddling community, I expanded these seven steps into “survival sense” tips that can be used by anyone in an emergency situation in the outdoors.

 Like a pilot’s checklist, the seven steps on the survival sense list are meant to be followed in the sequence presented.
 They are meant to minimize the already anxious environment of a survivor situation and provide a routine to follow to offer everyone the best chances at being rescued. ( You want your emergency to end in a rescue, NOT a recovery!)

-INVENTORY injuries to yourself and others around you.
+2. INVENTORY – Check yourself for injuries first, and then others.
 Assess any cuts, scrapes, bruises or other types of injuries that might be hidden from immediate view (some tight-fitting outer clothing can prevent bleeding from being obvious at first inspection).
 Once this initial inventory of self and associates is taken – and injuries are dealt with – it’s time to assess the surroundings.
 Will you have an adequate location to build a shelter?
 Are their any natural hazards or potentially dangerous situations present or upcoming (tides, unstable overhangs, etc.) that could create problems down the line?
 What resources are around you that can be used to collect water or build a shelter?

 injuries.
 Hypothermia is the leading killer insuch incidents.
 Headlines used to read “Died from Exposure” – death caused by a fatal lowering of body warmth.

-The most important thing to remember about signals is that you want to create contrast, a visual (and sometimes audible) disturbance – some visual affect that stands out in contrast to its background.
+The most important thing to remember about signals is that you want to create contrast, a visual (and sometimes audible) disturbance – some visual effort that stands out in contrast to its background.
 Know, too, that it’s very difficult to see signals from the air.
 To be effective, a ground sign must be at least three feet wide and 15 feet long.
 Three fires in a triangle (bright flame by night, dense smoke by day), or three gunshots fired in succession are recognized international distress signals.
 Any bright piece of fabric works as a signaling device.
 Think of that the next time you are deciding upon which color of raincoat or stuff sack you want to buy.

-WATER is essential.
+5. WATER is essential.
 Life’s critical three’s: you can live 3 minutes without air; 3 days without water and at least 3 weeks without food.
 If you do have food but no water, cut back on your eating.
 Your body needs water to perform its metabolic processes and foods containing protein require more water to digest than do other foods.

 can even be collected by wiping the dew off of plant leaves, grasses, even that which forms on your gear – and then ringing that saturated cloth into a container and repeating the process.
 I collected over 250 ml (a cup) of morning dew in less than five minutes using just a bandana in a small patch of grass.